aleksati/dataset-sonification-with-web-audio/README.md

 4. In the web editor of your new sketch, open the sidebar (black arrow on gray backgroun) to access your files.

-5. Via the small dropdown menu "Sketch Files" in the left column of the web editor, choose to "upload file" and upload the "arabica_data_cleaned_year.csv" in the data folder.
+5. Via the small dropdown menu "Sketch Files" in the left column of the web editor, choose to "upload file" and upload the "arabica_data_cleaned_year.csv" from the data folder.

 <!-- <div align="left">
  <img src="/fig/local-3-vsc.png" width=600>